sjjsy/neronet/doc/project_information.md

-# Agenda

-työstetään
-- Vision
-- Technical

-lisätään työajat
-- Agilefant (time tracking)

-- 15 Coach Eero visits us

-# Project introduction
+# Project information

-Project name: **Toolbox for managing the training neural networks**
+Project name: **Toolbox for managing the training neural networks** Project author: Pyry Takala

 This document is based on the combination of:

-- The original [project introduction] PDF by Pyry Takala
+- The original [project introduction] PDF by the PO
-- Material Pyry gave us via email
+- Material delivered by the PO via email
-- Notes we have made during Skype discussions
+- Notes made during Skype discussions with the PO
+- Information accumulated from the Internet

 [project introduction]: ./project_introduction__original.pdf